Installation

 Cause: The prisma dev dependency wasn't installed correctly.

-Fix: Run npm install -D prisma, then npx prisma db push.
+Fix: Run npm install -D prisma, then npx prisma generate and npx prisma migrate dev.

 Cause: Your tsconfig.json doesn't have the @/* path alias configured.